-Working from Home
+Working From Home

 Mirror the Office

-To help overcome uncertainty, normality and routine that mirrors the office life’s daily patterns and practices can be helpful.
+Normality and routine that mirrors the office life’s daily patterns and practices can be helpful.

 Create a safe and clean work environment